 The city’s shoreline beckons with pearly-white sand beaches, and gleaming turquoise waters attract swimmers and snorkelers to explore their depths.
 A short boat ride will bring you to other popular beaches like Playa Blanca, Isla Grande, Tierra Bomba, or the Rosario Islands.

-When is the best time to stay in a vacation rental in Cartagena?
+The best time to stay in a vacation rental in Cartagena

 Cartagena experiences a year-round warm and tropical climate.
 The winter and spring months boast pleasant temperatures with very little rainfall and cool ocean breezes ideal for exploring the city or spending time at the beach.
 The late summer and fall months see more rain in comparison to the other seasons, so if you’re planning to visit during this time, it may be a good idea to pack a raincoat and proper shoes.

 The city is host to various events all year round, from film, music, and food festivals to celebrations of the country’s culture and history.
 Each spring, the Carnaval de Barranquilla welcomes over 1.5 million visitors to the largest carnival celebration outside of Brazil, where dancers parade in full costume, paying tribute to the country’s roots with music and choreography.
 In November, the entire town celebrates the day Cartagena became the first Colombian city to declare independence from Spain with music and parades.

 Perched atop the highest point in Cartagena is Convento de la Popa, a convent built in the early 1600s.
 The complex looms over the city and offers spectacular vistas of Cartagena’s skyline and the Caribbean Sea.
 The complex houses a religion-themed museum and features a central square overflowing with greenery and bougainvillea.
 It’s best to take a cab to La Popa Convent as there aren’t any public transportation stops in the area, and the road leading up to the property is steep and long.